Sickness (nausea) and cancer drugs

 Other drugs, such as hormone therapies, bisphosphonates or painkillers may make you feel queasy when you first start taking them.
 But generally this wears off within days or weeks.
 Some people may have more long term sickness, particularly with stronger painkillers.
 Some of the biological therapies can make you feel or be sick.
 With newer drugs such as these, doctors may not be aware of all the possible side effects.

 These days, sickness can usually be well controlled with anti sickness medicines called anti emetics.
-If your cancer treatment is likely to make you feel or be sick, your doctor will prescribe anti sickness drugs.
+If your cancer treatment is likely to make you feel or be sick, your doctor will prescribe these for you.
 You may have the anti emetics through your drip or as another injection along with the cancer drugs.
-You will then have some anti sickness tablets or suppositories to take regularly at home for the next few days.
+You will then have some anti emetics or suppositories to take regularly at home for the next few days.

 There are many different anti sickness drugs and some work better for some people than others.
 So if you are feeling or being sick, do tell your nurse or doctor straight away.
 They will be able to prescribe another one for you to try.
 Our section about sickness, its causes and how to treat it includes a page on the different types of anti sickness drugs.

-Take your anti sickness tablets regularly, whether you feel sick or not.
+Take your anti emetics regularly, whether you feel sick or not.
 The drugs are much better at preventing sickness than stopping it once it starts.
-Start your tablets as soon as the first dose is due and take them as often as you should and for as long as you should.

 With sickness caused by any drug